-I planned to climb the Grand Ballon today, at 1424 meters the highest mountain in the Vosges.
-Internet claimed there was already 60 cm of snow in some places, however, here the sun was shining and there wasn't any snow in the area around Thann.
-I didn't mind, as it would allow me to gradually get used to walking.
-After some climbing I passed one of the many mountain cabins of the Vosges club.
+I planned to climb the Grand Ballon, at 1424 meters the highest mountain in the Vosges.
+Supposedly there already was 60 cm of snow at the top.
+However, at my camping spot the sun was shining and there was no snow.
+I didn't mind, as it the milder conditions would help me to get used to walking.
+After a tough climb I passed one of the many cabins of the Vosges club.
 The people there shut the door as soon as they saw me.
-Shortly after I reached a nice view where I made some photos.
+I bit later I reached a nice view where I made some photos.

-The road went uphill.
-There were small patches of snow that gradually became larger until everything was covered by a thick layer.
-While climbing the sun was shining and I felt really warm.
-I hadn't expect that.
-At one point I was knee deep in the snow.
-It was pretty though to carry 15 kg of luggage uphill through the deep snow.
+The trail continued uphill.
+There were small snow patches that gradually became larger until everything was covered by a thick layer.
+The to the climbing and the sun I felt really warm, which I hadn't expected.
+Higher up the mountain I found myself knee deep in snow, which was pretty hard to walk through.
 Soon I arrived at the Collet Molkenrain, with the Molkenrain cabin.
-There was also a small fountain which meant I didn't need to melt any water.
-From up here I could clearly see the Grand Ballon with its weather station.
+There was also a small fountain, which meant I didn't need to melt snow to refill my water bottles.
+I could clearly see the Grand Ballon with its weather station in the distance.

 I descended the mountain and continued towards the Grand Ballon.
-I also passed a war graveyard with 30.000 graves.
-That would have been a good answer to the custom officer's question of why I wasn't in the military.
-After a while I reached an asphalt road with a sign saying it would be a 3,5 hour climb to the top.
-That would mean I'd arrive in the evening.
+I passed a World War 2 graveyard with 30.000 graves.
+That would have been a good answer to the custom officer's question about why I wasn't in the military.
+A while later I reached an asphalt road with a sign indicating it would be a 3,5 hour climb to the summit of Grand Ballon.
+That meant I would arrive in the evening.
 The 7 km climb with an average incline of 8% would be tough.
 The first kilometers went fine, although most people I passed looked surprised to see me going uphill rather than down.
-I was getting hungry, but as it was getting dark I kept going.
+While climbing it slowly got dark.